raghuram-gs/web-authentication-authorization/README.md

 When the authorization server calls the *Redirect URL* with the authorization code, the call happens to be in the browser and typically the communication that happens in the front end is considered less secure or vulnerable to security issues even though we trust the browser to some extent

-**Then doesn't the request to the access token also happen through the browser ?**
+**Doesn't the request to the access token also happen through the browser ?**

 No. This actually is a server to server communication.
 Which means the call is not happening from the client application but the client's server application which is secure and called as back channel.